schultzh/alleghenychristianoutreach/pages/about.md

 ---
 ### Everyone is welcome!
 You don't have to be a Christian.

-Allegheny Christian Outreach (ACO) is a large group fellowship that helps students to know and follow Jesus.
+Allegheny Christian Outreach (ACO) is a large group fellowship (fellowship is a Christian word for meeting and taking care of each other) that helps students to know and follow Jesus.
 Students help each other to deepen and live out their Christian faith on campus, in the classroom, on the field and more.

 ACO is a [Coalition for Christian Outreach (CCO)](https://ccojubilee.org) ministry, advised by CCO staff member Mollie Little.
 The CCO is a campus ministry organization that calls college students to serve Jesus Christ with their entire lives.
 The CCO works